Peer reviews and additional information

 The technical specialists for the greenhouse gas and economic assessments did, however, note that the revised program would change some aspects of their assessments.
 The greenhouse gas specialist anticipates there would be changes to the calculated greenhouse gas emissions from the longer program but concludes it would not change their overall conclusions.
 The economic specialist confirmed that with respect to agricultural and local business impacts the change to program would not change their conclusions but were unable to comment in relation to the outcome of updated computable general equilibrium (CGE) modelling.

-The program change advice from the technical specialists and the associated technical reports include:
+The program change advice from the technical specialists include:

 Aboriginal cultural heritage